capactio/capact/docs/investigation/backup-restore/README.md

   Velero can restore CRDs but cannot restore Status and OwnerReference.
 Creating custom Restore Plugin is required.

 Velero is not a perfect tool to support scenario "clean install and restore".
-It can not overwrite existing objects, so we would need to delete some objects first.
+It cannot overwrite existing objects, so we would need to delete some objects first.
 Such approach will require deleting PVCs and databases(Neo4j and MinIO) during `Restore action`.

 Much safer options would be to restore Voltron without installing it first.